-Students coming to Cranfield to study one of our full-time programmes, some part-time research programmes, or our English for Academic Purposes (EAP) programme, will need to apply for a Tier 4 (General) visa.
-Students coming to Cranfield to study one of our short courses or most of our part-time programmes will need to apply for a Short Term Study visa.
+Students coming to Cranfield to study one of our full-time programmes, some part-time research programmes, or our English for Academic Purposes (EAP) programme, will need to apply for a Student visa.
+Students coming to Cranfield to study one of our short courses or most of our part-time programmes will need to apply for a visitor visa.

 Please read the following information carefully, and if you have any questions regarding immigration please email us.

 Q&As in relation to closure of visa application centres and travel restrictions due to Covid 19 emergency

 Q/ I have received my visa (30 days vignette) but cannot travel to the UK because of the travel ban, how does this affect my course registration and arrival in the UK?